microsoft/powerapps-tools/Administration/CoEStarterKit/PowerOps/readme.md

 ### Users and Permissions
 In order to complete the steps below you will need the following users and permissions in Power Platform and Azure.
 - A licensed **Power Apps user** with **System Administrator role** in the Dataverse for the environment into which the PowerOps App will be installed.
->[!NOTE] This user must not Multi-Factor Authentication enabled as part of the preview until full support of Service Principals are enabled in the pipelines.
+>[!NOTE] This user must not Multi-Factor Authentication enabled until full support of Service Principals are enabled in the GitHub workflows.

 - A licensed **Azure user** with Permissions to create App Registrations and Grant Admin consent** to App Registrations in Azure Active Directory.